WPS/egon.io/currentBugs.md

 - is it okay that when connecting with activity from a shape, hovering over a group lets create a connection from the group to the shape?
 - is it okay that a text annotation can be connected to several shapes?
+- what is the global connect tool that activates when pressing c? do we need that?